Nohossat/youtube_sentiment_analysis/README.md

 You can choose the text dataset of your choice and a SVM classifier or a LGBM model to perform sentiment analysis.
 The model chosen will be included in a pipeline which include a text cleaning step and a TF-IDF vectorizer.

-The API collect general classification metrics if needed with the integration of Neptune.ai library.
+The API collects general classification metrics if needed with the integration of Neptune.ai library.
 For long-running models, you can choose to be notified when the training is over.